Regional Student Nutrition Program

 Am I Eligible?

-Local school based nutrition programs are eligible to receive MCYS funding if they meet the following program principles:
+Local school based nutrition programs are eligible to receive Ministry of Children, Community and Social Services (MCSS) funding if they meet the following program principles:

 Universal access to programs.